-Here’s a short and sweet list on this topic, and I hope others will suggest additional links.
+Here’s a short and sweet list on topic, and I hope others will suggest additional links.

-I’ll be adding this list to A Collection Of “The Best…” Lists On Parent Engagement.
+I’ll be adding list to A Collection Of “The Best…” Lists On Parent Engagement.

 Parent Jiggernaut Follow-Up: Opting out vs. Opting In is a thoughtful post by Rachel Levy.